drewsview34/Lab40108-LINGinManhattan/README.md

 Collaborator: ???
 Contributors: ???

 Actual Time to complete: ???

+## Summary
+This is an app that allows you to query location information in Manhattan.

+## Step By Step Directions ("Happy Path")

 * User must create a new project in Visual Studio.
 * User must push project to Github.